 Day 11: Golden Rock – Bago – Yangon

 Enjoy the morning breakfast and coffee at the hotel restaurant and enjoy great panorama view over the top of this mountains.
 We will check out and take the short trekking down the hill and share the local truck with local down to the foot of mountains where our private car is await for you, Then, drive back to Yangon.
 On the way, visit to Bago, Located only 80 km, was an ancient capital of Mon Kingdom in 15th century and enjoy the Bago sightseeing including Shwethalyaung Reclining Buddha (55 metres long), Shwemawdaw Pagoda, Myo Ma Local Market, 28 meter high huge Buddha Image of Kyaikpun Pagoda, Chinese Kwanyin Temple and upon your interest, you can visit the Kanbawzathardi Palace of King Bayinnaung.
-Lunch at local good restaurant.
-Then drive back to Yangon city.
+Back to Yangon late afternoon.